8.8/10 – User satisfaction with our support.

 Scientific crowdsourcing

-Also known as citizen science, this type of crowdsourcing involves the participation of non-scientific individuals in scientific research projects, in areas such as astronomy, biology, and ecology, among others.
+Also known as citizen science, this type of crowdsourcing involves non-scientific individuals participating in scientific research projects, such as astronomy, biology, and ecology, among others.

 Participants can help you analyze data, make observations, identify patterns, and contribute valuable research contributions.